 All candidates are considered on an individual basis.
 If your qualifications are not listed here, please see our additional entry requirements web pages to find out which other qualifications are considered.

 The entrance requirements below apply to 2017 entry.

 A LevelsA Levels

-AAA-AAB including Biology.
-Chemistry is required at AS level (minimum grade B) if not offered at A level.
 For Biology, Chemistry and Physics A levels, we require a pass in the practical element.
 General Studies, Use of Mathematics, World Development, Communication and Culture and Critical Thinking not accepted.
-GCSE Mathematics and English Language required (minimum grade B) if not offered at A or AS level.
+GCSE Chemistry and Biology (minimum grade A) and GCSE Mathematics and English Language (minimum grade B) required if not offered at A or AS level.

 Scottish QualificationsScottish Qualifications

 AAAAA-AAABB at Higher Grade including Biology and Chemistry.
-Mathematics and English Language required at grade 2 Standard Grade (or Intermediate 2 equivalent) if not offered at Higher Grade.
+Mathematics and English Language required at National 5, minimum grade B (or grade 2 Standard Grade or Intermediate 2 equivalent) if not offered at Higher Grade.
+Where a candidate bypasses the assessment for National 5 qualifications, a minimum of grade C in the Higher in Mathematics and English Language is required.
 Combinations of Highers and Advanced Highers accepted.
-Where a candidate bypasses the assessment for National 5 qualifications, a minimum of grade C in the Higher in Mathematics and English Language is required.